“Other places do seem so cramped up and smothery, but a raft don’t.”

-Day before the trip: We will meet at the Medford airport between 3:00 pm and 6:00 pm, then drive to the ARTA facility in Grants Pass (1 hour).
+Day 1: We will meet at the Medford airport between 3:00 pm and 6:00 pm, then drive to the ARTA facility in Grants Pass (1 hour).
 Here we will have dinner, go over trip parameters, pack for the trip, get to know each other, and spend the night.

-Day 6: An early morning wake-up will get us to take-out before noon.
+Day 7: An early morning wake-up will get us to take-out before noon.
 We will de-rig the rafts, load the trailer and head to Medford to catch afternoon flights back home.
 Please aim for flights that leave between 5:00 and 8:00pm on the last day of the trip.

 If there are any questions we haven’t answered, send us an e-mail or give us a call (209-962-7873).
 We love to talk about our trips, so don’t be shy!